trussrod/datasig.io/about.md

 I'm **Sigi Castro**, a passionate Data & Analytics Engineer from Costa Rica 🇨🇷.

-Over the years, I’ve worked with municipalities, optimized supply chain pipelines, and now enhance network monitoring environments for global teams.
+Over the years, I’ve worked with public sector, optimized supply chain pipelines, and now enhance network monitoring environments for global teams.
 I specialize in **transforming messy or complex data into reliable solutions**, combining technical depth with domain knowledge.

 ---